box-builder/box/docs/index.md

-Box is a small utility for the building of docker images.
+Box is a utility for the building of docker images.
 Through use of mruby, we provide additional flexibility over the vanilla `docker build` command by adding control structures and basic predicates.
 We also add new verbs that allow new actions, such as flattening and tagging images.